 \section{Impossibilities for Sybil-Proof Measures}

 We now derive the first batch of our main results, showing that it is impossible for measures to withstand Sybil manipulations and simultaneously satisfy subsets of the canonical set of desired properties.
-To do so, we enrich the canonical desiderata for inequality measures with \cref{def:SybilProof}, a new axiom that captures the essence of Sybil-resistance. \begin{definition}[Sybil-Proofness] A measure $\inequality$ is Sybil-proof \gls{iff} it is invariant under any wealth conserving Sybil manipulation.
-That is, for any $\wealthn \in \mathbb{N}$, any hidden wealth distribution $\wealth = \left(\wealth_1, \dots, \wealth_\wealthn \right) \in \mathbb{R}_{\ge 0}^\wealthn$, and for any observable wealth distribution $\owealth = \left(\owealth_1, \dots, \owealth_\owealthn \right) \in \mathbb{R}_{\ge 0}^\owealthn$ generated from $\wealth$ via a wealth-conserving report matrix $\report \in \mathbb{R}_{\ge 0}^{\wealthn \times \owealthn}$ that involves Sybil manipulations, then it must necessarily be that: $\inequality(\wealth) = \inequality(\owealth).$ \end{definition} At the technical level, \cref{def:SybilProof} considers ``pure'' Sybil manipulations, which do not involve collusion.
-That is done to arrive to a clean analysis and discussion of how Sybils impact inequality measures.
-As we show in later parts of our work, e.g., \cref{sec:Characterizing}, the structural impact of Sybils on inequality measures \emph{necessitates} collusion-resistance.
+To do so, we enrich the canonical desiderata for inequality measures with \cref{def:SybilProof}, a new axiom that captures the essence of Sybil-resistance. \begin{definition}[Sybil-Proofness] A measure $\inequality$ is \emph{Sybil-proof} \gls{iff} it is invariant under any wealth conserving Sybil manipulation.
+That is, for any $\wealthn \in \mathbb{N}$, any hidden wealth distribution $\wealth = \left(\wealth_1, \dots, \wealth_\wealthn \right) \in \mathbb{R}_{\ge 0}^\wealthn$, and for any observable wealth distribution $\owealth = \left(\owealth_1, \dots, \owealth_\owealthn \right) \in \mathbb{R}_{\ge 0}^\owealthn$ generated from $\wealth$ via a wealth-conserving report matrix $\report \in \mathbb{R}_{\ge 0}^{\wealthn \times \owealthn}$ that involves Sybil manipulations, then we must have: $\inequality(\wealth) = \inequality(\owealth).$ \end{definition} \cref{def:SybilProof} considers ``pure'' Sybil manipulations, strengthening our results by showing that they hold irrespective of collusion.
+Moreover, we later show (e.g., in \cref{sec:Characterizing}) that the structural impact of Sybils on inequality measures \emph{necessitates} collusion-resistance.